-A draft of the final document was distributed to advisors and science advisors listed in Appendix 1 for comments.
+A draft of the final document was distributed to advisors and science advisors listed in Appendix One for comments.
 After the comments were incorporated into the document, it was distributed again to the core-working group for final consensus.
-Two facilitated phone calls where conducted with members of the core group to finalize the language, to confirm the priorities and to address any remaining concerns.
+Two facilitated phone calls were conducted with members of the core group to finalize the language, to confirm the priorities and to address any remaining concerns.

 This document presents (1) the comprehensive set of goals and objectives based on existing local action strategies (LAS) and other management plans, revised by the core group, and (2) a subset of Priority Goals and Objectives within that larger list.
 The core group identified the Priority Goals and Objectives as those that require immediate attention over the short term (3-5 years).
 These Priority Goals and Objectives will help guide NOAA CRCP funding allocations for management activities.
 The CRCP understands and respects the flexibility required by coral reef managers in implementing complex conservation and management programs.
-Should our partners seek funding for projects related to off-priority issues (either in the comprehensive framework of goals and objectives in this document or a new emerging issue not reflected in this document) it will need to be fully explained why the requested funding is most appropriate for the off-priority work versus efforts to address the priority threats identified through this process.
+Should our partners seek funding for projects related to offpriority issues (either in the comprehensive framework of goals and objectives in this document or a new emerging issue not reflected in this document) it will need to be fully explained why the requested funding is most appropriate for the off-priority work versus efforts to address the priority threats identified through this process.

-The Priority Goals and Objectives are identified by blue font and are in italics.
+The Priority Goals and Objectives are highlighted in green/bold and green/italic font, respectively.
 The attendees selected the priorities through an online vote that occurred after the workshop.
 The top eight priority goals as identified by the workshop participants are:

-- Manage the Florida Reef Tract and Ecosystem using an ecosystem-based approach, including zoning/marine spatial planning and other appropriate tools. - Build political will and public support to establish the governing policies and administrative structure needed to make reef conservation a priority for Florida. - Reduce pollutant loading to south Florida coastal waters. - Restore and preserve coastal estuarine habitats that aid in naturally improving water quality and support the life histories of coral reef biota.
+- Manage the Florida Reef Tract and Ecosystem using an ecosystembased approach, including zoning/ marine spatial planning and other appropriate tools. - Build political will and public support to establish the governing policies and administrative structure needed to make reef conservation a priority for Florida. - Reduce pollutant loading to south Florida coastal waters.